ciembor/spotify-cmd/README.md

 ## For Developers

-Developers can create interfaces for `spotify-cmd-daemon` using `/tmp/spotify-cmd-daemon.sock`.
+Developers can create interfaces for `spotify-cmd-daemon` using `/run/spotify-cmd/spotify-cmd.sock` (Linux) or `/tmp/spotify-cmd-daemon.sock` (other systems).
 Socket handling and data format details are in the `./src/common` directory (there is no documentation).

 Daemon helper: